XinShuo-ph/KAdath_Frontera/codes/FUKAv2_Solvers/BH/README.md

 We can deconstruct the name to make it understandable:

-- `BH_TOTAL_BC.` denotes a converged BH solution after the TOTAL_BC stage.
+- `BH_TOTAL_BC.` denotes a converged BH solution after the `TOTAL_BC` stage.
         This is meant to distinguish the solution from other stages suched as the boosted BH stage.
-        This also distinquishes it from checkpoints that can be turned on which our saved to file during each iteration of the solver
+        This also distinquishes it from checkpoints that can be turned on which are saved to file during each iteration of the solver
 - `0.5.0.`: In this case, we have a 0.5M BH with a dimensionless spin of zero
 - `0.09.`: No additional spherical shells have been added and the global resolution is nine collocation points in the radial and theta direction with 8 points in the phi direction
 - `info`: The info file contains all the steering parameters, values used in creating the domain decomposition, stored fields, stages, settings, and controls